In recent years, a hot-topic issue of awareness is driving while fatigued and the danger sleepy drivers pose to everyone on the road.

 Drowsy driving is hazardous for any motorist, and especially so when the tired operator in question is behind the wheel of an 80,000-pound large commercial truck capable of annihilating smaller vehicles in its path.

 Driver fatigue plays a role in up to 100,000 accidents reported each year, according to the National Highway Traffic Safety Administration.
 But this is likely a conservative estimate, considering that many motorists who caused an accident while drowsy may be reluctant to admit it.

 While anyone who operates a vehicle without adequate rest can be a drowsy driver, commercial truck drivers appear to be particularly susceptible to this behavior.
 It could be due to the many hours they spend on the road.

-If you were injured in a crash caused by a commercial driver who you believe was drowsy or dozing off at the time of the accident, here's what you need to know.
+If you were injured in a crash caused by a commercial driver who you believe was drowsy or dozing off at the time of the accident, contact one of our Indianapolis truck accident lawyers today.

 What is Highway Hypnosis?